Stand Up (All That Remains song)

-"Stand Up" is a song by American metal band All That Remains.
+"Stand Up" is a song by American heavy metal band All That Remains.
 The song was released as a single from their sixth album, A War You Cannot Win, on August 13, 2012, and a music video was released to YouTube on November 19, 2012.
 In the U.S., it reached number one on the Mainstream Rock chart.

+Background

+The track marked a notable shift in the band's musical direction towards a more accessible, radio-friendly hard rock sound, relying on clean vocals rather than the growls of their earlier material.